paolobenve/myphotoshare/README.md

 * Cache folder can be managed with subdirs (useful for large repositories)
 * Albums server folder can be anywhere on the server
 * Media and folders can be sorted ascending/descending by date or by name (via a cookie)
-* Thumbnails can be square (cropped) or full-content
+* Thumbnails can be square (cropped, with optional face detection by opencv) or full-content
 * Single `index.php` file (`php` needed because crawlers and social media do not execute javascript); `php` does a bit of work:
 * - inserts link tag in <head></head> in order to let social media see the shared content
 * - applies basic options to home page